sketch-hq/developer.sketch.com/pages/assistants-guides-5-publishing.md

 ## Listing on [sketch.com](https://www.sketch.com)

-Once published to Npm you can opt-in to having your Assistant listed on [sketch.com](https://www.sketch.com).
+Once published to npm you can opt-in to having your Assistant listed on [sketch.com](https://www.sketch.com).
 The benefits of doing this are:

 - A publically hosted homepage for your Assistant on [sketch.com](https://www.sketch.com), automatically generated from your Assistant's README and `package.json` data.
 - Your Assistant will become discoverable to a wider audience.